LimeHero/CS-5350-Fall-2021/DecisionTree/README.md

     gain_function: must be one of "gini", "maj error", or "info gain".

     max_depth: the maximum depth of the tree.
-Must be >= 0.
-If max_depth
+Must be an integer >= 0.
-    is equal to 1, the algorithm will return a decision stump.
+    If max_depth is equal to 1, the algorithm will return a decision stump.

 To use a DecisionTree object (returned from id3), use the following syntax: